 Okay, let’s get started.
 The first step to a natural facial is cleaning.
 Pick an all-natural soap (keep it simple) to thoroughly wash your face.
 African Black Soap is our absolute favourite.
 It cleanses and exfoliates all at the same time!
 You’ll love the natural scent and feel of the soap.
 The best part is that you can use it as your daily cleanser in the morning and at night to make sure your skin is maintained.

 Next, you want to exfoliate even deeper!
-But don’t go out and buy expensive scrubs that are packed with toxins and chemicals.
+But don’t go out and buy expensive scrubs packed with toxins and chemicals.
 Make your own: mix one teaspoon of sugar, honey and milk.
 If you’re looking for a vegan option, try this recipe: two teaspoons of sugar, one teaspoon of sweet almond oil and a drop of tea-tree or lavender essential oil.
 Scrub your face gently, massaging in a circular motion.
 Wash and pat dry for the next step.

 Step 2: Clean the Pores

 Your pores are now open and ready for a deep cleanse.
 Here, you want to prepare your very own natural mask.
-One recipe that works really well is a mixture of baking soda and lemon juice (equal parts) and a drop of tea-tree oil.
+One recipe that works really well is a mixture of baking soda and lemon juice (equal parts) and a drop of tea tree oil.
 If you’ve got sensitive or dry skin, you may want to skip on this mask.
 Instead, use honey!
-Leave the mask on for 15 minutes.
+Leave the show on for 15 minutes.
 While you wait, why not slice some cucumbers or teabags to place over your eyes to help prevent dark circles.
 Sit back and relax.
 Once done, wash and pat dry.

 Step 3: Toning and Moisturizing

 Got any natural facial tips?
-Well then be sure to share.
+Well, then be sure to share.